Once you have begun to establish a new business, you will face the daunting task of deciding which type of business it will be.

 With an LLC, the profits and losses of the business are the profits and losses of the owners.
 In contrast, a traditional corporation is considered a separate business entity and any profits and losses are taxable to the corporation, not the owners.

-With all forms of corporation, including LLCs, owners have limited liability from any debts or lawsuits against the business.
+With all forms of corporations, including LLCs, owners have limited liability from any debts or lawsuits against the business.
 As the owner of an LLC, you are not personally responsible for company debts or lawsuits, unless criminal behavior is involved.

 PLUS, being able to use “LLC” in your business name gives you added credibility–and not just with customers.
 Forming an LLC allows you to build credit as a business and take out business loans from financial institutions.